nddao/IBM-Db2-zOS-samples/README.md

 		[HLQ].SGLWDATA.GLWLD5K.GLWTEPA

-	For description of members in those PDS datasets, please see Files/README.MD.
+	For description of members in those PDS datasets, please see README in folder FILES.

 1. NOTE: